codefellows/seattle-code-301n24/curriculum/class-13/facilitator/README.md

 - **How** (60 min)
   - The server wants to use REST verbs (GET/POST/DELETE and tomorrow we will cover PUT)
   - Draw the WRRC using the RESTful verbs
-  - DEMO build: Gift Registry
+  - DEMO build: World of Cats
-    - This is a huge demo.
+    - This demo has a lot of moving parts.
 You might want to begin with some of the demo pre-built to save time so you can focus on just the new concepts of CREATING a resource and DELETING a resource on both the front-end and the back-end.

 ## Lab Notes